dlinh-n/dlinh-n.github.io/p/bio.md

 ### Work in Progress
 ---
-*"Copyrights and Product Variety: Evidence from the Golden Age of Hip Hop."*
+*Copyrights and Product Variety: Evidence from the Golden Age of Hip Hop.*

 <div style="line-height:25%;"> <br> </div>